daneofmanythings/calcuroller/README.md

     Value: <int64>,
 }
 ```
 ## Licensing
-This project is Liscensed under the MiT Liscence.
+This project is licensed under the MiT Liscence.